wimulkeman/My-Notes/Code syntax, functions and quirks/PHP/Twig.md

 Twig
 ====

-# For loop with inline if with and
+# For loop with if with and

 ```twig
 <div class="row">